Angulimala (2013 film)

-Angulimala (ಆಂಗೋಲಿಮಾಲ) is an upcoming Indian Kannada drama movie starring Saikumar and Raghu Mukherjee in the lead.
+Angulimala (ಆಂಗೋಲಿಮಾಲ) is a 2013 Indian Kannada-language drama movie starring Saikumar and Raghu Mukherjee in the lead.
 This film is a message against terrorism, return to the days of Gautama Buddha.
 This film is directed by Baraguru Ramachandrappa and produced by B. K. Srinivas under Sri Harsha productions banner.
 V. Manohar is the music director and Nagaraj Adwani is the cinematographer.

 The film got selected to premier at the 3rd Annual Rafi Peer Film Festival held at Lahore in Pakistan.
 It has also been selected for the International Forum of Cinema section of the Kolkata International Film Festival.